kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 #### More Practical Usage

-Than directly using with pods Interpod Affinity and AnitAffinity will be more useful when they are used with higher level objects such as Statefulset, Deployments, etc.  One can easily configure and prefer if two workloads should always be co-located in the same node or never be co-located in the same node.
+Interpod Affinity and AnitAffinity can be even more useful when they are used with higher level collections such as ReplicaSets, Statefulset, Deployments, etc.  One can easily configure that a set of workloads should be co-located in the same defined topology, eg., the same node.

 ##### Always co-located in the same node